Are you looking for ways to entertain the kids? We have compiled a list of the very best activities and things to do on the Gold Coast with kids.

 Even if you have never visited the Gold Coast, you would have seen images from social media or magazines showcasing bright blue skies, sandy white beaches, and lush green hinterland.
-It is these factors plus many more that draw around 13 million visitors per year to a destination that has outgrown its reputation of the glitter strip on the beach, to a diverse haven for holidaymakers.
+It is these features plus many more that draw around 13 million visitors per year to a destination that has outgrown its reputation of the glitter strip on the beach, to a diverse haven for holidaymakers.

-KIDS ACTIVITIES GOLD COAST – THINGS TO DO ON THE GOLD COAST WITH KIDS
+THINGS TO DO ON THE GOLD COAST WITH KIDS

-VISIT THE BEACH
+VISIT THE BEACHES

 VISIT THE GOLD COAST HINTERLAND

 Only a 40 minute day trip from the Gold Coast the little village of Mount Tamborine is nestled in a picturesque area of the scenic rim and is one of the most popular places to visit not only for its scenery but the gourmet food trail.
-Some of the best long and short walks can be found in this area as you connect with nature in sub-tropical rainforests.
+Some of the best long and short walks on the Gold Coast for kids can be found in this area as you connect with nature in sub-tropical rainforests.
 Mount Tamborine’s Curtis Falls is one of the easy walks which offers a reward of a waterfall at the base of the forest floor.
 On a warm day you will find many locals taking advantage of the cool waters at Cedar Creek Falls or basking under the shady trees at the beautiful Mount Tamborine Botanical Gardens.
 Once you have worked up an appetite you will find something to satisfy your craving along the quaint main street that’s filled with cafes, restaurants, cheese and fudge stores.

 VISIT THE NATIONAL PARKS